-The code has been split in three parts : core/, drivers/ and lib/ (with the associated directories under include/ for the headers) :
+The code has been split in five parts: core/, drivers/, extdrv/, apps/ and lib/ (with the associated directories under include/ for the headers):

-- core : Contains all the required parts and system initialisations.
+- core: Contains all the required parts and system initialisations.
 Many functions in there are defined as weak aliases of dummy functions, so the code compiles even if no drivers are used.
-When these functions are redefined in the driver code they override the weak definition. - lib : Contains the implemented parts of the small C library for our code.
+When these functions are redefined in the driver code they override the weak definition. - lib: Contains the implemented parts of the small C library for our code.
 The micro-controller does not run a full Linux system, so the gnu libc must not be used, and even a μClibc is much more than what's required.
-Most of the code in these files come from the kernel implementations of libc parts. - drivers : Contains the drivers for the different interfaces found on the module.
+Most of the code in these files come from the kernel implementations of libc parts.